quangdai501/vocabulary-note-extension/SETUP.md

 4. The word should be saved

 ### Test Review System
-1. Click the extension icon
+1. Open the options page
-2. Go to "Today Review" tab
+2. Go to "Today Review"
 3. Review a word by clicking Hard, Good, or Easy
 4. The word will be rescheduled based on your response